Robust Max Entrywise Error Bounds for Tensor Estimation from Sparse Observations via Similarity Based Collaborative

 \section{Introduction}

-Tensor estimation involves the task of predicting underlying structure in a high-dimensional dataset given only a sparse subset of observations.
+Tensor estimation involves the task of predicting underlying structure in a high-dimensional tensor structured dataset given only a sparse subset of observations.
 We call this ``tensor estimation'' rather than the conventional ``tensor completion'' as the goal is not only to fill missing entries but also to estimate entries whose noisy observations are available.
-Whereas matrices represent data associated to two dimensions, rows and columns, tensors represent data associated to general $d$ dimensions.
-In an e-commerce platform, a datapoint collected from an interaction may be associated to a user, product, and date/time, which could be represented in a 3-order tensor where the three dimension would correspond to users, products, and date/time.
-Image data is also naturally represented in a 3-order tensor format, with two dimensions representing the location of the pixel, and the third dimension representing the RGB color components.
+Whereas matrices represent data associated to two modes, rows and columns, tensors represent data associated to general $d$ modes.
+For example, a datapoint collected from a user-product interaction an e-commerce platform may be associated to a user, product, and date/time, which could be represented in a 3-order tensor where the three modes would correspond to users, products, and date/time.
+Image data is also naturally represented in a 3-order tensor format, with two modes representing the location of the pixel, and the third mode representing the RGB color components.